 The Group recognises that to maintain and build Ireland’s reputation as a place to do business, attract top talent and inward investment, it must come together to address the most pressing sustainability priorities for the Irish business sector.

 Following a process of consultation and data analysis of the Business Working Responsibly Mark, three common areas were selected as the current focus and action by the Leaders’ Group on Sustainability:

 The group is chaired by Veolia and co-chaired by M&S and the leader companies engaged are CRH, Deloitte, eir and Ulster Bank.
-The focus of the sub-group is to examine the role of business in building a more inclusive society.
+The focus of the sub-group is to drive the business agenda in building a more inclusive society.